diegomendezp/Ironhack-lectures-v3/content/module1/01 - Week 1/Day 1/05 - JS  Data Types in JavaScript - number_number_advanced_and_ string.md

-JavaScript includes a **String library of methods** to simplify some of the most common tasks on strings.
+JavaScript includes a **String prototype methods** to simplify some of the most common tasks on strings.